voltrondata-labs/arrow-benchmarks-ci/docs/how-to-add-new-benchmark-machine.md

 - CONBENCH_PASSWORD
 - CONBENCH_URL
 - MACHINE

+Please use <your email address> to share the environment vars with us.
 ```
-- Please also let us know how you would like environment vars to be shared with you.
+- Environment vars will be shared with you using LastPass

 ##### 3. Setup your benchmark machine
 Note: